 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 - Overall, we rate Jewish World Review Right Biased based on story selection and authors that favor the right.
-We also rate them Mixed for factual reporting due to poor sourcing and use of authors who have failed numerous fact checks.
+We also rate them Mixed for factual reporting due to poor sourcing and the use of authors who have failed numerous fact checks.

 Factual Reporting: MIXED

 Press Freedom Rating: MOSTLY FREE

 Jewish World Review is a free online magazine updated Monday through Friday.
 It carries informational articles related to Judaism, dozens of syndicated columns written mostly by politically conservative writers, both Jewish and Gentile, advice columns on a number of issues, and cartoons.

 The website does not disclose ownership; however, advertising appears to be the means for revenue.

 In review, Jewish World Review has a right-leaning conservative bias in story selection and many times does not properly source information in articles.
 For example, in the article entitled: “REVEALED: The Obama administration’s support for Hamas was not passive,” there is not a single link to an external source to support the claim that Obama actively supported Hamas.
 Further, the author of this piece is from the Dave Horowitz Freedom Center, a far right-wing anti-Islam organization.